MannyCyberSec/R4venRecon/README.md

 <h4 align="center"> This tool is for Educational and Research Purposes Only. </h4>

+Using this tool, you can find out what information a malicious website can gather about you and your devices and why you shouldn't click on random links or grant permissions like Location to them.

 ### 🌟 Key Features :

 - IP address and geographic location tracking